Seci-Coin/electrum-seci-server/HOWTO.md

 Alternatively, if you have the time and nerve, you can import the blockchain yourself.

-As of April 2014 it takes between two days and over a week to import 300k blocks, depending on CPU speed, I/O speed, and your selected pruning limit.
+As of June 2018 it takes around 5 minutes to sync, depending on CPU speed, I/O speed, and your selected pruning limit.

 It's considerably faster and strongly recommended to index in memory.
 You can use /dev/shm or